pegasus-isi/pegasus/doc/sphinx/user-guide/introduction.rst

 -  **Data Management**

-   Pegasus handles replica selection, data transfers and output registrations in data catalogs.
+   Pegasus handles replica selection, data transfers, and output registrations in data catalogs.
 These tasks are added to a workflow as auxiliary jobs by the Pegasus planner.